NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/M/Mask of the Mantis (Major).md

 **Frequency** once per day

-**Effect** You cast [[Spells/Pinpoint|Pinpoint]].
+**Effect** You cast [[Pinpoint|Pinpoint]].
 If the target of this spell is a creature for which you've accepted a contract to assassinate, you are considered to have seen the creature in person for the purposes of _pinpoint's_ requirements.

 *Source: Pathfinder Adventure: Prey for Death*
 *ORC*